Specializing in small business, remote IT support, home automation & custom web development – I’m here to help you find the right solutions for you.

 Chances are that you, one of your children, or at very least someone you know is taking school classes online.
 This number has obviously exploded with the pandemic and basically the entirety of the world’s schooling being virtual, however at this point we’re more or less “back to normal”.
 Prior to the pandemic there absolutely was e-learning software out there, but for obvious reasons they’ve become far more prevalent since March 2020.

 Enter Lanschool.
 A program initially developed in the 80’s, but really went into the modern era in 2018 with their “Lanschool Air” version.
 Think of their classic program as being a parental control program on a computer, but their “air” version being exactly the same only it’s completely remotely administered.
 Oh, and it’s also got a really cool feature that allows the “teacher” to have complete control over the user’s computer.
 Yes that’s right, they can secretly enable microphones, the webcam, have full access to view, edit, and deleted your files – heck, they can even add ones of their own!
 They can log all of your keystrokes, meaning that they can even record all of your usernames/passwords, or credit card information, all in the background.
 Simply put, Lanschool is a completely evil tool and you need to be aware of what you’re giving someone access to if you’ve got it installed on any of your devices.

-All opinions, posts, comments, & content are solely that of Pasha Solutions.
-They in no way, implied or otherwise, represent the views or opinions of any business, corporation, or entity that Pasha Solutions or it's affiliates may be associated with.
+All opinions, posts, comments, & content are solely that of OSIT Solutions.
+They in no way, implied or otherwise, represent the views or opinions of any business, corporation, or entity that OSIT Solutions or it's affiliates may be associated with.